 TF: Tell us a little about your work in Tegnerforbundet's sales department!

-FS: I usually sell my works through insiderart.no, but selected six more photos Tegnerforbundet which shows the excitement of what I'm doing.
+FS: I usually sell my work through insiderart.no, but I selected six images for Tegnerforbundet that show the range of what I do.
 The drawings from Dagens Næringsliv accompany Fridtjof Jacobsen's Saturday column, and the theme is given.
-These are painstaking and elaborate, pencil first and then my usual technique.
-The Aftenposten drawings are simpler, faster, drawn completely freehand and completely independent in relation to idea and text.
-It's more about what falls into the shower the morning I deliver.
+These are painstaking and thorough, pencil first and then my usual technique.
+The Aftenposten drawings are simpler, quicker, drawn entirely freehand and completely independent of idea and text.
+There, it's more about what strikes me in the shower the morning I have to deliver.

 _